PE and School Sport

 School Swimming

-For the 2023-24 academic year we received a total of £19,100 of Sports Premium funding plus £10,614 carried forward from the previous academic year.
-This has enabled us to employ a full time specialist sports coach, continue our membership within the Forge Valley cluster of schools which promotes inclusion and provide more after school clus for more children.
-We have also invested in new technology and playground markings that will benefit the whole of the school and allow us to deliver quality PE lessons and improve our physical activity provision.
+For the 2024-25 academic year we received a total of £19,090 of Sports Premium funding plus £10,614 carried forward from the previous academic year.
+This has enabled us to continue to employ a full time specialist sports coach through the Arches School Sports Partnership, continue our membership within the Forge Valley cluster of schools which promotes inclusion and opportunity and provide more after school clus for more children across both key stages.
+We have also invested in PE equipment and outside provision that will benefit the whole of the school and allow us to deliver quality PE lessons and improve our physical activity provision.

 Showing 1-1 of 1